kamilazdybal/kamilazdybal.github.io/_posts/2025-09-29-grad-homework-PINN.md

 </p>

 As before, the PINN approximation is quite significantly different from the finite-difference approximation.
-Which begs the question what could PINN be actually useful for... 🤔
+Which begs the question what could PINNs be actually useful for... 🤔

 ## Warm-starting finite difference methods